C0DE8/dokuwiki-plugin-addnewpage/README.md

 - [Albert Chern](https://github.com/achern), disabling of restricted parent namespaces in 2015

 In May 2023, [Damien Regad](https://github.com/dregad) decided to take over the plugin's maintenance.

+Forked from [Bjoern Ellebrecht](https://github.com/c0de8) in February 2024 to create an deluxe version.

 Thanks to [all the people who contributed](https://github.com/dregad/dokuwiki-plugin-addnewpage/graphs/contributors) to this plugin over the years.